From Eh to NZ

 Residential colleges on campus with postgraduate wings or houses

-The University of Otago offers a variety of accommodation options suitable for postgraduate students, including residential colleges and shared accommodation (flatting).
 All residential colleges provide fully-furnished and equipped accommodation.
 They have a strong community ethos, with academic support, cultural, sporting and social activities.
+Some colleges also offer the option of female only accommodation as well as alcohol free accommodation.
 Students wishing to live in university-managed accommodation need to submit an online application.

 Get more information about living on campus at the University of Otago.